RV Camping Near Lake Havasu State Park

 • While Arizona is generally dry, July historically has the rainiest days (an average of 9.3), while June has the fewest (0.8).

-• If you’re considering a RV rental at Lake Havasu State Park during the summer or early fall, be aware that Arizona often has state-wide fire restrictions.
+• If you’re considering an RV rental at Lake Havasu State Park during the summer or early fall, be aware that Arizona often has state-wide fire restrictions.
 Consider getting a portable propane fire ring before your trip.

 • Lake Havasu City has several big-city services, including major grocery stores and dozens of restaurants.

-RV Rental for Lake Havasu State Park
+RV Rental For Lake Havasu State Park Camping

 A Cruise America RV rental gives you a literal front-row seat to the very best RV parks near Lake Havasu State Park.
 Whether you’re headed to Arizona for boating, fishing, beaching, or a little of everything, you can’t beat the comfort and convenience of an RV!